Sorry, you need to enable JavaScript to visit this website.

 7 min read

-Cats love sharing your home with you – for them, it’s somewhere familiar and comforting where they can feel safe, secure and relaxed.
+Cats love sharing your home with you.
+For them, it’s their territory - somewhere familiar and comforting where they can feel safe, secure and relaxed.

 When you’re moving house with your cat, it’s bound to be disrupting, stressful and disorientating, for both of you!
-However, there are things you can do to help your cat keep calm during and after the move to help them feel comfortable in their new surroundings.
+For your cat especially, it can be a real cause of anxiety.
+However, there are things you can do to help your cat keep calm during and after the move, and to help them feel comfortable in their new surroundings.

 If you’d prefer to keep your cat with you during the move, set aside a quiet room in your old house and leave it untouched until the very last minute.
 Get them accustomed to that room about a week before you move by placing their bed, litter tray, toys, food and water bowls in there.
-It will soon feel like their home within a home, and allow them a haven away from the hustle and bustle in the rest of the house!
+This will give them a space to go to be out of the way of all the hustle and bustle – and also be someplace you know they will be safe.

-"Once you’ve moved home with your cat you need to give them at least a week to get used to their new surroundings before you let them go outdoors."
+"Once you’ve moved home with your cat it will take them several weeks to get used to their new surroundings and feel at home before you let them go outdoors."

 Leaving your old home

-If you’re using a removal company, let them know in advance that as well as your furniture, you’re also moving a cat to a new house.
-They’ll need to know which room has been designated for your cat so they don’t disturb them in their quiet den.
+If you’re using a removal company, let them know in advance that you’re also moving a cat to a new house, as well as your furnitureyou’re also moving a cat to a new house.
+They’ll need to know which room has been designated for your cat, so they don’t disturb them in their quiet den.
+Try and find a way to lock this door and put a large notice on it too.
+You do not want any possibility of the removal men accidently letting your cat escape.

-Just before the removal team arrives, give your cat a reassuring cuddle or soothing stroke and place them gently into their travel basket with a supply of fresh water.
-If you’re concerned that your cat will get stressed it can be a good idea to spray their basket with a calming pheromone (available from your vet or larger pet stores), or cover it with a cloth to keep it dark and calm.
-It's important to apply the spray about 30 minutes before covering the carrier box with the towel or blanket.
+Ideally just before the removal team arrives, give your cat a reassuring cuddle or soothing stroke and place them gently into their travel basket with a supply of fresh water.
+If you’re concerned that your cat will get stressed it can be a good idea to spray their basket with a calming pheromone before you put them inside (available from your vet or larger pet stores) and cover it with a cloth to keep it dark and calm.
 You can then leave them in their basket in their “safe” room while you make your final rounds.

 Arriving at your new home